hule123/https-github.com-bczhangbczhang/README.md

-#We are still partially improve the code.
-This is a demo for GCN on MNIST dataset using torch7
+#We provide a demo for GCN on MNIST dataset using torch7 and also Pytorch.

 To run this demo, you should  install these dependencies:
 ```